 From Highway 101, take the north exit for Cannon Beach and follow Ecola State Park signs 2 miles to the park’s entrance booth.
 A day-use fee of $5 per car is collected here.
 Dogs must be on leash.

 For a quick sample of the park’s scenery, turn left at the booth, park at the Ecola Point picnic area, and walk 200 yards out a paved path from the far left-hand end of the parking lot.
-You’ll find a railed viewpoint on a headland with a spectacular panorama from Cannon Beach to Tillamook Rock’s island lighthouse.
+The railed viewpoint on a headland here was damaged by a 2015 landslide and is being rebuilt nearby, but still with a spectacular panorama from Cannon Beach to Tillamook Rock’s island lighthouse.

 For a 3-mile hike, walk back to the parking lot and take an unpaved trail north 1.5 miles to Indian Beach.
 This route climbs around scenic bluffs past three of the best viewpoints in the park.
 Then a left-hand spur drops to Indian Beach, a good turnaround point.
 Ahead, the main trail bridges Canyon Creek to the Indian Beach picnic area parking lot.